Ohiso17/task-manager/README.md

-# Task Manager App
+# TaskFlow

 A modern, full-featured task management application built with the T3 Stack.
-Organize your life with projects, tasks, and beautiful UI.
+Where productivity flows naturally - organize your life with projects, tasks, and beautiful UI.

 ## ✨ Features